sangria-graphql/sangria-akka-http-example/README.md

     --data-urlencode "query={hero {name, friends {name}}}"
 ```

-this give back the hero of StarWars Saga together with his friends, which is of course R2-D2:
+this gives back the hero of StarWars Saga together with the list of his friends, which is of course R2-D2:

 ```javascript
 {